XiaoW2633/Mislocalization/README.md

 ## Data analysis
 Data was deposited on Mendeley as WANG, XIAO (2025), “Mislocalization”, Mendeley Data, V1, doi: 10.17632/2p5vhm2w8n.1.

-Navigate to the folder Data/ and execute mis_loc_v4.m to generate the data required for plotting the figures.
+For reproducing the figures, navigate to the folder Data/ and execute mis_loc_v4.m to generate the data required for plotting the figures.

 To create Fig6a and 6b, run plot_all.m.